SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 Program Management properties need to be set for running the TDS Admin app.
 Example TDS Admin properties at /tdsadmin/docs/Installation/tdsadmin-progman-config.txt.
 All Program Management properties defined below belong in a single TDS Admin configuration.

 #### Database Properties
-The following parameters need to be configured inside Program Management for database access.
+The following parameters need to be added into a Program Management TDSAdmin configuration for database access:

 * `tdsadmin.datasource.url=jdbc:mysql://<url.to.db>:3306/schemaname?useUnicode=yes&characterEncoding=utf8`  - The JDBC URL of the database from which Connections can and should be acquired. useUnicode is required to store unicode characters into the database
 * `datasource.username=<db-username>`  -  Username that will be used for the DataSource's default getConnection() method.